bartificer/programming-by-stealth/docs/pbs82.md

 }
 ```

-We can execute this function by pushing the button on the page, or, by entering the following into the console:
+We can execute this function by pushing the button on the page, or by entering the following into the console:

 ```javascript
 randomNumOfRandomNums().then((rns)=>{console.log(rns)});